UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 ---

-## Color is most effectively used to represent a separate dataframe column
+## Colour is most effectively used to represent a separate dataframe column

 ``` python
 alt.Chart(cars).mark_circle(size=50).encode(